Concordance of Seifert surfaces: Abstract

 \section{Abstract}

-This paper proves that every non-disk Seifert surface $F$ for a knot $K$ in $S^3$ is smoothly concordant to a Seifert surface $F\p$ for a hyperbolic knot $K\p$ of arbitrarily large volume.
+This paper proves that every oriented non-disk Seifert surface $F$ for an oriented knot $K$ in $S^3$ is smoothly concordant to a Seifert surface $F\p$ for a hyperbolic knot $K\p$ of arbitrarily large volume.
 This gives a new and simpler proof of the result of Friedl and of Kawauchi that every knot is $S$-equivalent to a hyperbolic knot of arbitrarily large volume.
 The construction also gives a new and simpler proof of the result of Silver and Whitten and of Kawauchi that for every knot $K$ there is a hyperbolic knot $K\p$ of arbitrarily large volume and a map of pairs $f:(S^3,K\p)\rightarrow (S^3,K)$ which induces an epimorphism on the knot groups.
-An example is given which shows that knot Floer homology and the Jones polynomial are not invariants of Seifert surface concordance.
+An example is given which shows that knot Floer homology is not an invariant of Seifert surface concordance.
 The paper also proves that a set of finite volume hyperbolic 3-manifolds with unbounded Haken numbers has unbounded volumes.